rbardaji/rbardaji.github.io/README.md

         - <a href="https://www.elastic.co/" target="_blank">ElasticSearch and Kibana</a>
         - <a href="https://www.mongodb.com/" target="_blank">Mongo DB</a>
         - <a href="https://opendap.co-ops.nos.noaa.gov/erddap/index.html" target="_blank">ERRDAP</a>
-    - Tools and software used for the developments:
+    - Tools and software I used for the developments:
         - <a href="https://git-scm.com/" target="_blank">Git</a>, <a href="https://github.com/" target="_blank">GitHub</a> and <a href="https://gitlab.com/" target="_blank">GitLab</a>
         - <a href="https://httpd.apache.org/" target="_blank">Apache Server</a>
         - <a href="https://nginx.org" target="_blank">NGINX</a>